nitin42/Animated-Timeline/docs/Timeline.md

 ### Animation lifecycle

-Animation lifecycle hooks gets executed during different phases of an animation.They are accessible directly via the timeline instance.
+Animation lifecycle hooks gets executed during different phases of an animation.
+They are accessible directly via the timeline instance.

 **`onStart`**